Soham2026/Municipality_Complaint_Management_System/README.md

-# CityZen - Full-Stack Municipality Complaint Management System
+# CityZen - Full Stack Municipality Complaint Management System

 CityZen is a comprehensive complaint management system designed for municipalities.
 It empowers citizens to report issues, track complaint statuses, and  enables administrators to efficiently track, manage, and resolve complaints through a centralized platform.